 Of course, there are graphics, comments, and tips on the videos.

-On Thinkific, I’m going to share long tutorials that you need a few hours or more to complete.
+I’m going to share long tutorials that you need a few hours or more to complete.

 On Youtube, I’m going to share quick tutorials that you can complete within 15 minutes.
 It doesn’t mean easy!